cpjobling/eg-247-textbook/transfer_functions/1/concepts.md

 ## Learning Outcomes

-In this unit, students will...
+In this unit, you will...

 - Compute Laplace transforms by hand and using symbolic math.
 - Describe the properties of the Laplace transform.